Exclusion from the Labour Office

 Failure to comply with the temporary incapacity scheme

-A temporary incapacity to work can occur in the event of illness, injury, treatment or examination in a health care facility.
+Temporary incapacity to work can occur in the event of illness, injury, treatment or examination in a health care facility.
 If this happens, you are obliged to report your temporary incapacity to the employment office within three days and to provide a certificate of temporary incapacity issued by a doctor within eight days.

 You may be struck off in this case if you do not report your temporary incapacity in time and provide the certificate.
 Similarly, you may be struck off if you do not comply with the temporary incapacity scheme .
 This obliges you to stay at the place of residence except for authorised outings.

 Tip: Do you want to terminate your employment?
 We will advise you on your options and which one is worth using.
 Don’t rely on anonymous templates and advice from a free legal advice centre.
-Rather, they can make your life more complicated and may not ultimately protect your rights as they do not remember all the possible options.
+Rather, they can make your life more complicated and ultimately may not protect your rights as they do not remember all the possible options.
 They can also lead to invalidly given notice.
 Only advice given by a solicitor who specialises in employment law will really protect you effectively.

 Working on unemployment benefit